JamesGovier/pokemonService/README.md

-# pokespear
+# Pokemon Service
-An end point that when given a pokemon name returns the shakespearean description
+A service designed to get details about a given pokemon name